beamzer/ScirtScan/README.md

 * Check on Cerificate validity lifetime left
 * Check on HSTS lifetime (if present)
 * Check for remnants of installation files (Readme.md, Changelog.txt, etc)
+* Check for the word "debug" in the returned HTTP headers
 * Log all DNS info about the site

 <br />